 10 STEM Challenges – Paper Rolls

-If you don’t have access to any paper rolls at all, you can cut sheets of paper to the same size and roll them and secure it with tape to create a roll.
+If you don’t have access to any paper rolls at all, you can cut sheets of paper to the same size and roll them and secure with tape to create a roll.

 10 Exciting STEM Activities – Wooden Blocks